Gas Heater vs Electric Heater: Which is best?

 Features to consider when buying a gas or electric heater

-Which heater should I buy?
+Which heater should you buy?

-With everything else that comes with appliances, choosing the right heater for your home comes down to personal preference.
-If you’re someone who likes a heater close by that you can move around with you then a smaller electric heater could be the right choice.
+Once you have weighed up these factors, choosing the right heater for your home comes down to personal preference.
+If you like a heater close by that can be moved around, then a smaller electric heater could be the right choice.
 Or if you’re someone who needs to heat their entire home or larger spaces, gas heating might be for you.
-Compare heaters to see which type might be the right choice.

 Compare Portable Heaters